 Where regulators identify employers who are not taking action to comply with the relevant public health guidance to control COVID-19 health risks to workers, both regulators will consider a range of actions to improve the control of workplace risks including provision of specific advice to employers through to issuing enforcement notices.
 These actions will be taken under existing health and safety law (HSWA).

 Workers can raise queries with Local Authority Environmental Health Officers and with HSE around working safely.
-HSE can be contacted by phone on 0300 003 1647 or online.
+HSE can be contacted by phone on 0300 003 1647 or online via HSE's website.
 A framework agreement between Police Scotland and local authorities supports the referral of complaints to the relevant Local authority about lack of reasonable physical distancing at work.
 Local authorities will ensure that those complaints relevant to HSE are referred quickly through the normal route.